NCGAS/Metagenomic-analysis-workshop/Metagenomic_Analysis/README.md

         less spades.sh
         less megahit.sh

-To run the job script, the command is
+To run/submit the job script, the command is

-        qusb spades.sh
+        qsub spades.sh
         qsub megahit.sh

 Wait for these jobs to complete.
 Take a look at the job logs before you continue.